Soft and fluffy sourdough buns are perfect for sandwiches or your summer BBQs. These fermented rolls make great hamburger buns.

 How To Make Sourdough Buns

-- In a stand mixer with a dough hook the night before, add sourdough starter, warm water, all purpose flour, melted butter or coconut oil, honey, and salt.
+- In a stand mixer with a dough hook, add sourdough starter, warm water, all purpose flour, melted butter or coconut oil, honey, salt and egg.
 Knead for 5-10 minutes with dough hook until smooth and elastic.

-- Place dough in a greased bowl and cover overnight for 12- 24 hours.
+- Place dough in a greased bowl and cover with a damp towel or plastic wrap for 8 hours.

 For Quick Buns